Jamieoh/Fertility_Rates_Analysis_Worldwide/README.md

 4. The observed relationship between fertility & per capita income & education

+## Data Visualisation Techniques
-To execute these visualizations, we used a programming language known as R. To create the best visualizations, we utilized many different r packages such as; scales; ggplot2; reshape; dplyr and many more.
-After exploring and creating the visualizations we then uploaded them to a HTML page rendered from a RMarkdown script.
+- To execute these visualizations, we used R Studio.
+- To create the best visualizations, we utilized many different r packages such as; tidyverse; ggplot2; reshape; dplyr and many more.
+- After exploring and creating the visualizations we then uploaded them to a HTML page rendered from a RMarkdown script.